 We had a great day wandering around acquainting ourselves with our neighborhood, and enjoyed a carriage ride around the French Quarter for a little background and local flare.
 It was a blast!

 Our Carriage ride around the French Quarter

-We continued exploring the neighborhood after our carriage ride, and enjoyed a Hurricane at Lafitte’s Blacksmith Shop Bar.
+We continued exploring the neighborhood after our carriage ride, and enjoyed a Hurricane at Lafitte’s Blacksmith Shop Bar, a local landmark.

 Jackson Square and the beautiful Basilica of St. Louis